codingnekochan/codingnekochan/README.md

 # Hi there! 👋 I'm Mimi!

 Welcome to my GitHub!
-I’m a **self-taught web developer** on a journey from civil engineering to the world of software development.
+I’m a **self-taught developer** on a journey from civil engineering to the world of software development.
 I love solving problems, building meaningful projects, and always challenging myself to learn more.

 ### 🌱 A Bit About My Journey
 I started in civil engineering but quickly realized my passion lies in tech.
-Since then, I’ve gone deep into **web development** and have been exploring the vast possibilities of building digital products.
-My goal is to transition fully into software development and contribute to impactful projects.
+Since then, I’ve gone deep into **frontend development** and have been exploring the vast possibilities of building digital products.
+My goal is to transition fully into software developement and contribute to impactful projects.

 ### 🛠️ What I Currently Work With
 - **Frontend:** HTML, CSS, JavaScript, React/React Native, Tailwind/Nativewind CSS
 - **State Management:** React Hooks, Context API, Zustand
-- **Tools & Platforms:** Git, GitHub, IndexedDB, REST APIs, Tanstack React query
+- **Tools & Platforms:** Git, GitHub, IndexedDB, REST APIs, Tanstack React query, Axios

 ### 🚀 What I’m Learning Next
 I’m constantly pushing myself to learn new technologies by diving into projects that challenge me.
 Here’s what’s next on my list: